scipy-conference/scipy_proceedings/papers/carroll_et_al/ccarroll_et_al_scipy_2018.rst

   MyConsumer.solve()

-The first line makes a new instance of ConsumerType, specifies that time is currently “flowing” forward, specfies that the sequence of periods happens exactly once, and that the simulation-based solution will use 1,000 agents.
+The first line makes a new instance of ConsumerType, specifies that time is currently “flowing” forward, specifies that the sequence of periods happens exactly once, and that the simulation-based solution will use 1,000 agents.
 The next five lines (all part of the same command) set the time invariant (CRRA is :math:`\rho`, Rfree is :math:`{R}`, and